Dynamical stability of the Gliese 581 exoplanetary system: Stability of the 4-planet system

 \subsection{Basic stability of the 4-planet model}

-The analysis of RV variations is able to constrain the mass ($M$) of exoplanets by a lower limit, since only the quantity $M \sin i$ is determined, where $i$ is the unkown orbital inclination.
+First, we investigated the stability of the circular 4-planet model of \citet{V12} in detail, which was found to be stable for at least 100 kyrs by the authors.
+The analysis of RV variations is able to constrain the mass ($M$) of exoplanets by a lower limit, since only the quantity $M \sin i$ is determined, where $i$ is the unknown orbital inclination.
 Below a given value of $i$ - or, equivalently above given masses for the planets - we expect the system to become unstable as the dynamical interactions can increase with lower inclinations, i. e. higher planetary masses.
-To check for which range of inclinations the system has this basic stability, we integrated the 4-planet model (Table \ref{tab-4planet}) over 1 Myr varying the inclination by $\triangle i = 5^{\circ}$ from $i=90^{\circ}$ (edge on) to $i=5^{\circ}$ (almost pole on).
+Although the debris disk around the star narrows down the inclination to $30^{\circ} < i < 70^{\circ}$ possibly for the planets as well \citep{L12}, this range is not necessarily where the planetary orbits lie.
+Therefore, to check for which range of inclination the system has this basic stability, we integrated the circular 4-planet model (Table \ref{tab-4planet}) over 1 Myr, varying the inclination by $\triangle i = 5^{\circ}$ from $i=90^{\circ}$ (edge on) to $i=5^{\circ}$ (almost pole on).

-In all cases, the integrations show that the variations of the semi-major axes and eccentricities of the planets are not significant.
-The 4-planet system remains stable for 1 Myr down to $i=5^{\circ}$ (almost pole-on) and co-planar orbits.
+In all cases, the variations of the semi-major axes and eccentricities of the four planets are not significant.
+The initially circular 4-planet system remains stable for 1 Myr down to $i=5^{\circ}$ (almost pole-on) and co-planar orbits.
 Dynamical stability with $i \geq 5^{\circ}$ suggests that the mass of each planet can be $\sim12.5$ times of its minimum mass.
 For Gliese 581 e, b, c, and d those limits are 21, 183, 62 and 60.2 $M_{\oplus}$.

-In comparison, the 4-planet fit of \citet{M09} became unstable and planet e escaped from the system after a few Myrs already for $i \geq 40^{\circ}$.
-Although their integration time was longer, the orbital parameters did not change significantly in our integration in case of smaller inclinations, which means considerably higher planetary masses and thus stronger perturbations over the time of 1 Myr.
-The 4-planet fit of \citet{V12} in this sense can be considered more stable.